laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/group-work-and-project-management.md

 > As a user, I want to be able to collapse the details of a note so that I can more easily focus on the notes I'm interested in.

-## :boom: Scrum Poker and Estimating Stories
+## Scrum Poker and Estimating Stories

 ![scrum poker](https://i.imgur.com/oeOQp8L.png)